alexu-os/Lab2/README.md

 # Lab2
 The second lab handout for the OS course.
 The topic of this lab would be threads!

+The lab is available in a pdf version here(https://github.com/alexu-os/Lab2/blob/main/Lab_2_-_pthreads.pdf)

 ## Threading model in Ubuntu